Joy-Anna Duggar May Be Walking Down The Aisle Soon, Duggar Daughter Teases ‘You Never Know’

 A photo posted by The Duggar Family (@duggarfam) on

 There has been a lot of judgment about Joy-Anna Duggar and her decision to enter into a courtship at just 19-years-old.
-It seems young to a lot of viewers but after watching all of her sisters, she seems to be ready to make decisions on her own.
+It seems young to a lot of viewers, but after watching all of her sisters, she seems to be ready to make decisions on her own.
 Duggar has spent a lot of time with Austin Forsyth and the two genuinely enjoy spending time together.
 There have only been a few photos shown of the two together, and they did attend Jinger’s wedding as an item.

 Counting On is currently airing on Monday night’s on TLC, featuring all of the older Duggar daughters.
 Jessa Seewald is pregnant with her second child, due to give birth any day now.
 Jill Dillard is also pregnant with her second child as well, and the news is reportedly set to be revealed during one of the upcoming episodes.
 Rumors that Jinger is expecting her first child have been plaguing the Duggar family since she walked down the aisle, though nothing has been confirmed.
 Joy-Ann’s new relationship will be put on display, and will likely end in a proposal at some point.